incite-admin/pyct-profiler/README.md

-# Dynamic Concolication for Automatic Unit Testing of Python Libraries
+# Dynamic Concolication for Automatic Unit Testing

 This repository contains the implementation of our research on using PyCT to enhance concolic testing for Python libraries.